SReissl/ExSIDE/README.md

 to initialise it, run it and to collect the resulting simulation data.

 PLEASE NOTE:
 There is an updated version of this model and the companion paper which contains alternative and expanded simulation results and fixes some minor bugs present in this version!
 I recommend using the code available at https://github.com/SReissl/JEEC!
-The revised companion paper is available on request (severindavid.reissl@unicatt.it)
+The revised companion paper is available on request (severindavid.reissl@unicatt.it).